-One important metric to consider when comparing solar panel options is a panel’s power rating, referred to as wattage.
+When comparing solar panel options, one important metric to consider is a panel’s power rating, referred to as wattage.
 400-watt (W) solar panels are above the average wattage of solar panels available today and can be a solid panel option for many types of solar projects.

 Most solar panels installed on homes or businesses today are between 250 to 365 watts per panel, and solar panels above and below that range are also available.
 In order to determine if 400W solar panels are right for you, it is important to understand what the options are and how much energy 400W panels produce.

 Not many companies manufacture truly 400W solar panels.
-Below is a list of solar panels that produce close to 400W of power, each listed with their efficiency and the company that makes them.
+Below is a selection of solar panels that produce close to 400W of power, each listed with their efficiency and the company that makes them.

 List of ~400-watt solar panels